 The Act of Killing focuses on Anwar Congo, one of the self-proclaimed "gangsters" who executed over a million suspected Communists and ethnic Chinese in Indonesia during the bloodbath of 1965-66.
 Congo, much like his fellow executioners that he remains friends with, has yet to face prosecution for the war crimes he committed as a younger man and lives as a national hero.(Hypothesis: The Cultural Amygdala - 2).
 The carnage in that documentary is minuscule compared to the vision some American generals hold.

-Visions of surges of religious carnage conjured up in a cultural amygdala far "surpassing" that of Anwar Congo:
+I am talking about visions of surges of religious carnage conjured up in a cultural amygdala (a construct like ego, id, libido, etc.) far "surpassing" that of Anwar Congo:

 And I believe now - I've checked this out - I believe that sword he'll be